miakd/miakd.github.io/_posts/2024-06-03-Let-white-people-have-Juneteenth.md

 I wonder exactly how it was that corporate America caught wind of Juneteenth.
 This discovery couldn’t have borne much of a resemblance to the discovery that the holiday celebrates: on June 19, 1865, when Black people in Galveston, Texas finally learned from Union soldiers that the institution of slavery had been outlawed.
 The Emancipation Proclamation had been signed on January 1, 1863, and so they were— and should have long been— free from bondage.
 In 2020, the corporations that caught wind of Juneteenth must have borne more resemblance to the wealthy slaveholding cabals of the 19th century who were hoarding the information than to the Black recipients of the good news.

 Before 2020, Juneteenth had flown miraculously under the radar of white culture-vultures for most of my life.
 The holiday was by and for Black people.
-We celebrated not through capitalist gift-giving or Hallmark cards but through laid back community barbecues and educational events.
-For my community, mostly with roots in the Deep South rather than the Gulf, some years we just celebrated through an exchange of greetings, phone calls, of big smiles, and of warmth.
+We celebrated not through gift-giving or Hallmark cards but through laid back community barbecues and educational events.
+For my community, mostly with roots in the Deep South rather than the Gulf, some years we just celebrated through an exchange of greetings, phone calls, big smiles, and warmth.
 Juneteenth was a beautiful and soulful mood.

 I remember the moment when I knew we had lost Juneteenth.
 George Floyd had been executed and white, corporate America was scrambling desperately for moral credibility.
 The sinking feeling came when I opened Venmo in mid-June of 2020 and saw a sticker that said “Happy Juneteenth!” in shimmering bubble letters that you could attach to a payment.
 What, I wondered, would Venmo have been used for in 1865?
 I knew then that all was lost.